All Episodes

 Factor number one, why does that benefit the U.S.?

-And first it's ironic because at that very moment, your radical extreme Democratic Socialist Party wants to eliminate oil and gas in 10 years.
+And first, it's ironic because at that very moment, your radical extreme Democratic Socialist Party wants to eliminate oil and gas in 10 years.

 So this happens for the first time in 70 years.

-Between oil, natural gas, uh clean burning coal, we've always had more energy under our feet than the entire Middle East combined.
+We've always had more energy under our feet than the entire Middle East combined.

 It's a matter of getting rid of government regulations that now allow these companies to tap into this natural resource.

-You know, and this is where, and it's not a trickle-down effect.
+This is where, and it's not a trickle-down effect.

-This is this is a reality.
+This is a reality.

 To extract this oil and to extract this natural gas is going to take massive amounts of manpower.

-People that were making 25,000, 30, 35,000 a year.
+People that were making $25,000, $30,000, $35,000 a year.

-For example, I'll just use the example of truck drivers, and they train them how to drive the truck with the energy inside it, and then after their training, if they work some overtime, they're all making 100 plus grand a year.
+And then after their training, if they work some overtime, they're all making $100 plus grand a year.

-Now we have two pipelines, the Keystone Pipeline, the North Dakota XL pipeline, then we opened up Anwar, and we have a lot of oil in the 48 states, natural gas everywhere.
+Then we opened up Anwar, and we have a lot of oil in the 48 states, natural gas everywhere.

-This literally what this is saying is millions of Americans will now have the ability to have a new enriched life, one that they never dreamed of.
+Literally what this is saying is millions of Americans will now have the ability to have a new enriched life, one that they never dreamed of.

 And that is these jobs will become high-paying career jobs for Americans that will drastically alter their life for the better.

-Because the number of skilled employees that they are going to need to extract this oil and gas is going to be massive.
+In other words, the trajectory of their lives will shift forever because the number of skilled employees that they are going to need to extract this oil and gas is going to be massive.

 And these companies are going to be willing to train people.